sudarshanan-raghavan/Getting-and-Cleaning-Data-Course-Project/README.md

 "CodeBook.md"
 This file contains detailed descriptions of the original data, the transformations performed on those data by the "run_analysis.R" script and the new tidy data obtained.

+"Getting-and Cleaning-Data-Course-Project.Rproj"
+This is the name of the R projecct file which was used on my local machine to do the scripting.